jaybo/NOAA-RNC/README.md

 **mbtilesQuilt.py**

 Takes the mtile files and creates a directory tree of tiles suitable for placing in /opt/sfmc-webserver/static/maps and then consumed by SFMC clients.
-If a tile is in multiple panels, they are overlayed or ''Quilted'' together.
+If a tile is in multiple panels, they are overlayed or "Quilted" together.
 The resulting directory tree is ~17GB for a full set of tiles.

 To build a directory of tiles, please start with an empty directory.